 Updated on 5/20/2020 to incorporate updates on COVID-19.

 When your employees work together in close quarters every day, anyone who gets sick is likely to pass that illness on to at least a few others in the office – maybe more.
 An outbreak of any size is bound to affect your business in a variety of ways.
 Do you know what to expect?
 Do you have a plan for managing it?
-Whether it’s the flu, food poisoning, or something more serious, here are a few best practices for when a disease outbreak affects your workplace.
+Whether it’s the flu, food poisoning, or something more serious, here are a few critical event management best practices for when a disease outbreak affects your workplace.

 Say a particularly nasty flu or coronavirus takes out 15% of your workforce for at least one day.
 It’s a small number, but still enough to cause serious upheaval throughout the company.
 How do you keep operations going?
 Do you shut down until the threat is over?
 Or do you outsource to another company and hire temp workers?
 Is there a chain of command to determine who’s in charge when management is out sick?